RGodwinDev/AdventofCode2023/README.md

 # AdventofCode2023
 https://adventofcode.com/2023

+The main() is in AdventofCode2023Day1/AdventofCode2023.cpp

-ignore the 'Day1', it's all days in this project.
+ignore the 'Day1', all of the days are in this project.

 ![alt text](https://github.com/FinalFlashLight/AdventofCode2023/blob/master/AdventofCode2023Day1/screenshots/ssday4.png)